Miners weigh down FTSE in low volumes

 "People missed (the rally) in January and February and now they are waiting for a pullback."

-Miners, which have surged 13 percent since the start of 2012, fell nearly 1 percent on Friday, led by a 5.8 percent drop in Kazakhmys (KAZ.L), following a string of bearish analyst comments the day after its full-year trading update.
+Miners, which have surged 13 percent since the start of 2012, fell nearly 1 percent on Friday, led by a 5.8 percent drop in Kazakhmys, following a string of bearish analyst comments the day after its full-year trading update.

 "The entire mining sector is being impacted by cost pressures and high capex.
 We see Kazakhmys at the sharp end of this theme with high inflation/falling grades, long dated growth and very high capex intensity," Liam Fitzpatrick, analyst at Credit Suisse, said in a note, reiterating an 'underperform'.

-Falling gold prices helped shave around 1 percent off the share price of both Fresnillo (FRES.L) and Randgold (RRS.L).
+Falling gold prices helped shave around 1 percent off the share price of both Fresnillo and Randgold.

-Another gold miner, Xstrata XTA.L, dropped 1.3 percent while commodities trader Glencore (GLEN.L) was off 1.7 percent on investor concern that the planned merger between the two may face hurdles from regulators and Xstrata shareholders.
+Another gold miner, Xstrata, dropped 1.3 percent while commodities trader Glencore was off 1.7 percent on investor concern that the planned merger between the two may face hurdles from regulators and Xstrata shareholders.

 "There's been a decent 'put' trade on Xstrata for March expiry, they are down more than the market, and the ratio versus Glencore is quite stretched, so it looks like someone is increasing a bearish bet on them," Liberum Capital's Lowres said.